greenhas/spg_website/content/Myself/quitting-scrolling,-not-just-twitter.md

 title: "quitting scrolling, not just Twitter"
 tags: ["macro","Myself","Twitter","blogging","RSS","Mastodon","Elon Musk","Micro.blog"]
 ---
-Although it's been a real delight to see so many people joining Mastodon over the past few weeks, I've found that there's also a disadvantage that I hadn't expected: I'm spending a lot more time scrolling through Mastodon these days than I ever have since setting up my Mastodon accounts back.
+Although it's been a real delight to see so many people joining Mastodon over the past few weeks, I've found that there's also a disadvantage that I hadn't expected: I'm spending a lot more time scrolling through Mastodon these days than I ever have since setting up my Mastodon accounts.

 When I began setting up Mastodon accounts and shifting away from Twitter back in April, I felt like I had made a big leap forward in terms of my online consumption.
 One thing that I'd always struggled with on Twitter was the feeling that I needed to see every single post from every single account.
 I'd eventually helped with that by consuming Twitter via RSS and narrowing my followed accounts down to the ones that I really, really wanted to follow.
 By virtue of converting Twitter to RSS, I was still consuming all the posts from those accounts, but it also forced me to only pick those accounts that wouldn't overwhelm my RSS reader with posts I didn't really care about.